 #6 Chainsaws Are Easy To Start

-Gas-powered chainsaws are easy to start if you know how to.
-Just a few pumps of the fuel bulb, a flip of the on the switch, and a quick pull of the cord should be enough to get it started.
+Gas-powered chainsaws are easy to start if you follow the right procedure.
+Give a few pumps of the fuel bulb, flip on the switch, and pull the cord.
+This should be enough to get it started.
 Squeezing the trigger will help to get fuel in the engine and get it going once the motor turns over and it is primed.
 However, gas-powered chainsaw carburetors can be flooded with fuel which will prevent the engine from starting, so you have to keep this in mind.

-Electric chainsaws are very easy to start and never flood.
+Electric chainsaws start automatically with a switch.
 Since they require no fuel other than battery or plug power, they are fast and convenient to get going.
 Just flip the on switch and squeeze the trigger to start cutting.